Services and Church Opening

 At Christmas time we go carol singing round the village to raise money for charities and now have the singing led by an accordianist John Harding..

 On Mothering Sunday children give flowers to their mothers and special people in their lives.

 At Easter, there are special services in Holy Week with a Maundy Eucharist on the Thursday and a service of devotion on Good Friday.
 The church is always beautifully decorated for the Easter Day service.

-At Harvest the Church and village come together after the Morning Service for a shared lunch in the Tithe Barn.
-In 2017 it will be held on 15th October at 11 am with the lunch following immediately after.
+At Harvest time the Church and village come together after the Morning Service for a shared lunch in the Tithe Barn.

 On Remembrance Day the Church holds a special service including The Act of Remembrance..

 Churchwardens – Mr Robin Gibbs, Mr Kevin Peto-Bostick

 Villagers are involved in the Church in flower arranging, brass cleaning, Church locking and Churchyard mowing and more volunteers are always needed.